-One way or another I tend to end up having my best client sessions in the bathroom.
-It is interesting (and sometimes hysterical) how consistently and naturally this happens!
+One way or another, I end up having my best client sessions in their bathrooms.
+It is interesting how consistently and naturally this happens!
 Let me explain.

-There is a lot to be explored about how people use their space and how they move around.
-As an Organizer, it is important for me to retrace the clients’ steps throughout their space and understand their routines to see areas of opportunities to improve their systems and their lives.
-Only by retracing my clients’ steps and moving in their spaces the way they do or having them show me how that happens, can I best notice their roadblocks to efficiency or where their systems fail.
-This is how amazing solutions come to life.
+Only by moving in their space the way they do or having them show me how that happens can I best notice their roadblocks to efficiency or where their systems fail.
+And this is how amazing solutions come to life.

-It seems this is a debate comparable to which is the correct way to install the toilet paper roll.
-If you don’t like the traditional shower caddy, for example, you will need a different solution.
+For example, if you don’t like the traditional shower caddy, you will need a different solution.
 Maybe the corner tension pole with baskets is for you.
-But wait!
-What if you have high or vaulted ceilings or crown moldings in the bathroom ceiling?
-There might be unforeseen challenges, but I will always find a solution!
-It is important that we walk the walk together.
+But what if you have high or vaulted ceilings or crown moldings in the bathroom ceiling?
+There might be unforeseen challenges to using the corner tension pole caddy.

-As an Organizer, the right way will be the way that my clients prefer.
-But whatever that way might be, being aware of how they move around and use their space allows me to see where I can improve their systems or suggest alternatives to make life easier.
+As an Organizer, the right way will be the way the client prefers.
+But whatever that way might be, being aware of how they move around and use their space allows me to see where I can improve their systems or suggest alternatives to make their life easier.

 This Truly Happened

 I love my job!
-Although every case is different, it seems like we always end up discussing productivity and efficiency in the bathroom, though.
+Although every case is different, it seems like we always end up discussing productivity and efficiency in the bathroom.